 George F. Drake – Community Activist

-While George F. Drake has been a community activist (trouble maker, some say) most of his life and while the specific activities varied from year to year there are several major themes that are present in much of what he does.
+George F. Drake has been a community activist (trouble maker, some say) most of his life and while specific activities varied from year to year there are several major themes that are recurrent in much of what he does.

-A. Drake thinks and acts globally.
-He has traveled the world, speaks several languages and relates easily with the poor slum dweller, the indigenous natives in the jungle or with ministers of state in national capitals.
-When he begins a new project he looks at it with a global view and not a parochial one.
+He thinks and acts globally.
+As a youth, George began traveling extensively throughout the United States.
+Since leaving the country for the first time when he graduated high school, he has travelled the world, speaks several languages and is equally at ease with the poor slum dweller, indigenous natives in the jungle and ministers of state in national capitals.
+When he begins a new project, he looks at it with a global view not a parochial one.

-E. He has a deep appreciation for the arts and uses the arts to teach an appreciation of human diversity and to recognize community heroes who have made this community a better place for all by virtue of their civic contributions.
+Drake has a deep appreciation for the arts and uses the arts to teach an appreciation of human diversity and to recognize community heroes who have made the global community a better place for all by virtue of their civic contributions.

 Email = email@example.com